ChakiCurtin/medCNSapp/README.md

-# Application for clinical research into Cell Nucli Analysis
+# Application for clinical research into Cell Nuclei Analysis

 Tested both locally and through docker on Ubuntu 22.04.3 LTS (WSL2) with NVIDIA RTX 3070Ti.